 His video explains more: My life in Architecture Chris Williamson

 Chris has recently written WW+P’s vision for the next 20 years, which talks about a diverse, collaborative design studio with strong delivery skills.
 In March 2022 WW+P became part of the Egis to give greater opportunities in diverse geographies for all the members of the WW+P studios.
 Chris is Chairman of the WW+P Board responsible for collaboration with Egis across global opportunities, extending our influence in city shaping infrastructure projects and combating climate change.
 His work builds on valued relationships with consultants and colleagues around the world working collaboratively to improve our environment.
-Egis is at the forefront of sustainable thinking, having authored the Paris 2050 Carbon Neutral, in partnership we are realising the concerns that first bought Weston and Williamson together 47 years ago.
+Egis is at the forefront of sustainable thinking, having authored the Paris 2050 Carbon Neutral, in partnership we are realising the concerns that first brought Weston and Williamson together 47 years ago.

 How can we help?